 Big Billy: Uh, he's not in right now.
 Can I take a massage?

-In early episodes of South Park the kids had trouble pronouncing long words, like hermaphrodite.
+In early episodes the kids had trouble pronouncing long words, like hermaphrodite.

 Also, in Officer Barbrady's debut in "Chickenlover", when admitting that he can't read, he exclaims "I'm illegitimate!"

 Goof Troop.
 Goofy and Pete are both habitual Malapropers.
 Goofy would typically use real words that were the wrong word ("decimated driver", "you're historical"), but Pete would do a mix of that, mixing two words together, and giving an incomprehensible phrase such as "Do as I think not mean what I say."
 To hilarious effect in the second episode, when their sons emulated their fathers' behavior so that they would be allowed to be friends, PJ (who is typically rather eloquent) incorporated the malapropisms.